medabde/todo-app/README.md

 ## How to run :

-Update CONNECTION_URL variable in server/.env file.
+- Update CONNECTION_URL variable in server/.env file.
-Run npm install in server and client folders.
+- Run npm install on server and client folders.
-Run npm start on both folders.
+- Run npm start on both folders.
-Enjoy :D
+- Enjoy :D

 ## Technologies Used :